Brion Gysin

 He is best known for his use of the cut-up technique, alongside his close friend, the novelist William S. Burroughs.
 With the engineer Ian Sommerville he also invented the Dreamachine, a flicker device designed as an art object to be viewed with the eyes closed.
 It was in painting and drawing, however, that Gysin devoted his greatest efforts, creating calligraphic works inspired by cursive Japanese "grass" script and Arabic script.
 Burroughs later stated that "Brion Gysin was the only man I ever respected."

 Biography

 Early years

 John Clifford Brian Gysin was born at the Canadian military hospital in Taplow, Buckinghamshire, England.
 His mother, Stella Margaret Martin, was a Canadian from Deseronto, Ontario.
 His father, Leonard Gysin, a captain with the Canadian Expeditionary Force, was killed in action eight months after his son's birth.
 Stella returned to Canada and settled in Edmonton, Alberta where her son became "the only Catholic day-boy at an Anglican boarding school".
-Graduating at fifteen, Gysin was sent to Downside School in Stratton-on-the-Fosse, near Bath, Somerset in England, a prestigious college run by the Benedictines and known as "the Eton of Catholic public schools".
-Despite, or because of, attending a Catholic school, Gysin became an atheist.
+Leaving that school at the age of fifteen, Gysin was sent next to Downside School in Stratton-on-the-Fosse, near Bath in England, a prestigious school for boys run by Benedictine monks.
+Despite attending both Anglican and Roman Catholic schools, Gysin was already an atheist when he left St Joseph's.